open-stage/blender-dmx-web/content/docs/Setup.md

 ![image](../media/setup_export.png)

-- Project data (GDTF files, gobos, MVR textures and so on) can be Exported to a zip file, for a later Import.
+- Project data (GDTF files, gobos, MVR textures and so on) can be Exported to a zip file, for a later Import or when sharing the .blend file with someone.
-- MVR export currently supports expoting fixtures.
+- MVR export of the complete scene including the fixtures and scene objects.

+NOTE: Gobo images, MVR 3D models, MVR textures and so on must be kept within the addon directory.
+The [Setup - Export/Import Project data](#import) allows to Export/Import project data.

 ## Extras